lsingh770/BasicAPICalls/README.md

 - Modify the request body in `POST` and `PUT` requests as needed.

 ## 💡 Contributing
-Feel free to modify and enhance this collection.
 Contributions and feedback are always welcome! 🚀